adobeio/adobeio-documentation/events/intro/webhook_docs_intro.md

 ### The challenge request

 When registering a webhook, Adobe I/O Events will first try to verify that the URL is valid.
-To do this it sends a HTTP GET request, with a `challenge` query parameter.
+To do this, it sends an HTTP GET request, with a `challenge` query parameter.
 The webhook should respond with a body containing the value of the `challenge` query parameter.

 ```
 GET https://acme.example.com?challenge=8ec8d794-e0ab-42df-9017-e3dada8e84f7